awslabs/aws-ec2rescue-linux/docs/modules/arpignore.md

 ## Detecting with EC2 Rescue for Linux

 EC2 Rescue for Linux includes a diagnostic module which will check the arp ignore setting.
-This is provided by the 'arpignore' diagnostic module.
+This is provided by the "arpignore" diagnostic module.
 This module will run by default, and can be run individually.

 ```commandline
 $ sudo ./ec2rl run --only-modules=arpignore